How to Spin an Object: First, Get the Shape Right: Related Work

-\textbf{Diffusion-based geometric priors:} Pretrained diffusion models been shown to yield latents that are useful for various vision tasks including depth estimation and semantic correspondence \cite{el2024probing,Dutt_2024_CVPR}.
-They have also been successfully trained to output dense annotations such as depth and surface normals \cite{he2024lotus,ke2023repurposing,fu2024geowizard}.
-Typically these models annotate monocular images rather than predict novel views.
+\textbf{Geometry as an output:} Pretrained diffusion models yield useful 3D information even when they are entirely appearance-focused \citep{el2024probing,Dutt_2024_CVPR}.
+More geometry-focused models like \citet{he2024lotus,ke2023repurposing,fu2024geowizard} output dense annotations such as depth and surface normals, but typically annotate monocular images rather than predict novel views.
 They lack geometric consistency when applied to different views of a scene.
-In fact, there is also recent work (called SpaRP \cite{xu2024sparp}) which attempts to annotate images with NOCS-based pointmaps.
-The main difference with our work is that they only estimate NOCS for a given set of input images to infer their correspondence, rather than use NOCS to model the unseen geometry at novel views.
+We show that our pointmap-based representation (CROCS) facilitates explicit, 3D-consistent geometry prediction.

+\textbf{Hierarchical generation:} unPIC decouples geometry and appearance by first predicting novel-view geometry via a dedicated prior, then conditioning an appearance decoder on the result.
+This is similar to Motion-I2V’s explicit motion generation to condition a motion-guided video model \citep{shi2024motion}.
+A hierarchical image-to-3D pipeline produces realistic, diverse 3D shapes without manual effort.
+A separation of concerns between the geometry prior and appearance decoder ensures that each stage remains specialized, promoting higher predictive diversity than end-to-end models.